anaseto/boohu/README.md

 installed automatically by the previous `go get` command.

-*Portability note.* If you happen to experience input problems, try adding option `--tags tcell` to the `go get` command, which will use [tcell](https://github.com/gdamore/tcell) instead of termbox-go.
-It requires cgo, but is more portable.
+*Portability note.* If you happen to experience input problems, try adding option `--tags tcell` or `--tags ansi` to the `go get` command.
+The first will use [tcell](https://github.com/gdamore/tcell) instead of termbox-go, and requires cgo on some platforms, but is more portable.
+The second will work on POSIX systems with a `stty` command.

 Colors
 ------